This policy may be amended from time to time and was last UPDATED ON OCTOBER 10, 2021

 Uses of Customer Information

 Your name and email address is used only to send email that was requested.
 Incubator.org follows an opt-in permission-based email enrollment policy.
 Incubator.org will not send unsolicited, bulk or commercial offers, or advertisements.
 All emails contain links on how to unsubscribe from the client list.
 You may leave our list at any time for any reason.
-If you have any questions or feel that you received unsolicited email or an unsolicited SMS message please contact us at: CONTACT
+If you have any questions or feel that you received unsolicited email or an unsolicited message please contact us (see below).

 Incubator.org will use personally identifiable information to contact you when responding to email support requests and other direct requests for information from Incubator.org.
 To protect your privacy and security, we will take reasonable steps to verify your identity before granting access or making corrections.